melinda-z/CI-MS2-MovieQuiz/README.md

 - Displaying relative images in each questions to enhance users visual experience.

-- Playing different audio for different score scenarios.
+- Playing different audio for different final score scenarios.

-- Only one sound button need to be clicked throughout all pages.
+- Only one sound button needed to be clicked throughout all pages.

 ## **Technologies Used**